 Yes.
 The listing broker must report the change of status (TFT-Transaction Fell Through) of any pending sale to MLSListings by the end of the next business day and the listing will be reinstated immediately as long as there is still a valid listing agreement (10.4).
-If the listing agreement is no longer valid the listing must then be classified as an expired listing and the status must be changed to reflect this expired status.
 Failure to report the status of an expired pending sale by the end of the next business day will result in a fine.

 A canceled listing means that the contract between the broker and seller is canceled or the listing is not qualified for inclusion in the MLS.
 Withdrawn means that the listing contract is still valid but the property is temporarily off the market.
 Important note: Days on Market continue to accrue for Withdrawn listings.

 Failure to report a pending sale, including all contingent offers, will result in a fine because it is a violation of the MLS Rules (10.2).
 The listing agreement that your seller signs states that you will disseminate all information in accordance with the MLS Rules (8.1).
 The seller is not a participant or subscriber of the MLS—you are; and as such, you are subject to the Rules and fines for non-compliance.